Malay Archipelago: Insulindia and East Indies

+Jazirah Al-Jawi

+Arab merchants and cartographers referred to this archipelago as Jazirah Al-Jawi or Java Archipelago.
+People originating from this region were commonly identified by the name 'Al-Jawi'.
+The term 'Jawi' was subsequently applied to the Jawi script, referring to the modified Arabic alphabet used to write the Malay language.

 Maritime Southeast Asia, Island Southeast Asia, and Insular Southeast Asia

 The term "Maritime Southeast Asia" is largely synonymous, covering both the islands in Southeast Asia and nearby island-like communities, such as those found on the Malay Peninsula.

 Geography

 One of the majority of uninhabited islands of the Philippines.

 The land and sea area of the archipelago exceeds 2 million km^{2}.
 The more than 25,000 islands of the archipelago consist of many smaller archipelagoes.

 The major island groupings in the Indonesian Archipelago include the Maluku Islands, New Guinea, and the Sunda Islands.
 The Sunda Islands comprise two island groups: the Greater Sunda Islands and the Lesser Sunda Islands.

 The major island groupings in the Philippine Archipelago include Luzon, Mindanao, and the Visayan Islands.

 The seven largest islands are New Guinea, Borneo, Sumatra, Sulawesi and Java in Indonesia; and Luzon and Mindanao in the Philippines.

 Geologically, the archipelago is one of the most active volcanic regions in the world.
 Producing many volcanoes especially in Java, Sumatra and Lesser Sunda Islands region where most volcanoes over 3000 m high are situated.
 Tectonic uplifts also produce large mountains, including the highest, Mount Kinabalu in Sabah, Malaysia, with a height of 4,095.2 m and Puncak Jaya on Papua, Indonesia at 4884 m.
 Other high mountains in the archipelago include Puncak Mandala, Indonesia at 4760 m and Puncak Trikora, Indonesia, at 4750 m.

 The climate throughout the archipelago is tropical, owing to its position on the equator.